AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/014-my-nightmares.md

 Benji sighed and grabbed my phone from me and when I grabbed for it he held out his hand blocked me from my own phone as he opened my messages with one hand.
 At 9:30 tonight Nox wrote, "Alex, I'm worried something's happened to you please call or text.
 Any hour."

 "You keep saying it's over, Alex, but he didn't seem to think so."
 Benji scrolled up and read the one before that, "I want to remember all of them.
 Please help me.
 Before that,  I'm so sorry I don't remember all those times.
 I wish I did.
 I hate thinking about what you had to think of me back then.
 And before that  Margo is helping me remember my dreams.
 I remember our first kiss, and our first time - both my firsts if you can count a dream encounter.

-N:
+Do you want me to continue Alex?
+Everything before this is all the say.
+He's just telling you about his day.
+Never once does he beg you to call.
+Unlike Janice on your other phone."

+"It's over Benj."
+I flopped down on my bed.
+"He knows I'm a con man.
+His fucking friends know.
+What kind of relationship is that going to be?"

+Benji laughed, "The same kind

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0NDUzOTkwMywtNjYwMjgxMTQyLC0xNj
-E5MDQ4NjI4LC05MjgwNjUyNTFdfQ==
+eyJoaXN0b3J5IjpbMzc5NjM2MDk1LC02NjAyODExNDIsLTE2MT
+kwNDg2MjgsLTkyODA2NTI1MV19
 -->